ionic-team/ionic-docs/src/content/developer-resources/guides/first-app-v4/intro.md

 <strong>What would you like to do?</strong>

-Choose “Create a new app on Ionic Pro.”
+Choose “Create a new app on Ionic Appflow.”

 <strong>Which git host would you like to use?</strong>

-Choose “Ionic Pro.”
+Choose “Ionic Appflow.”

-<strong>“How would you like to connect to Ionic Pro?”</strong>
+<strong>“How would you like to connect to Ionic Appflow?”</strong>

-* Choose “Automatically setup a new SSH key pair for Ionic Pro” if you haven’t used SSH before.
+* Choose “Automatically setup a new SSH key pair for Ionic Appflow” if you haven’t used SSH before.
 * Choose “Use an existing SSH key pair” if you’ve used SSH before.

-Next, change into the app folder, then push your code to Ionic Pro:
+Next, change into the app folder, then push your code to Ionic Appflow:

 ```shell
 $ cd photo-gallery